joinpursuit/Pursuit-Core-Web/html_css_dom/restful_apis/README.md

 ## 1. REST Introduction

-A **RESTful API** is an application program interface (API) that uses HTTP requests to GET, PUT, POST, PATCH and DELETE data.
+A **RESTful API** is an application programming interface (API) that uses HTTP requests to `GET`, `PUT`, `POST`, `PATCH` and `DELETE` data.
 When we were interacting with the Dog API, we were using _GET_ requests: we were _getting_ data from a source.
 But there are other methods that you can use when interacting with APIs such as updating (PUT), adding (POST), and removing (DELETE).
 The Dog API has been written in such a way where we, random users, cannot update, add or remove information from the database.
 This is a safety measure because you don't want _random users_ deleting your information!

-A RESTful API -- also referred to as a RESTful web service -- is based on REpresentational State Transfer (REST) technology, an architectural style and approach to communications often used in web services development.
+A RESTful API -- also referred to as a RESTful web service -- is based on REpresentational State Transfer (REST) ideology, an architectural style and approach to communications often used in web services development.
 As explained by [resfulapi.net](https://restfulapi.net/rest-architectural-constraints/), there are **six guiding principles** for a RESTful API.

 ## 2. API Principles